 Tips for Sustaining a Keto Meal Plan

 - Skip meals – Thinking of breakfast as the most important meal of the day could be easily changed when on this diet.
-If you aren’t starved when you wake up, you can skip breakfast or have a cup of coffee alone.
+If you aren’t starved when you wake up, you can skip breakfast, grab a quick keto shake, or have a cup of coffee alone.
 A reduced appetite is a common feature of the diet, so skipping a meal isn’t a problem.
 However, if you are hungry when you wake up but are short on time, a keto breakfast can be tasty, filling, and quick to prepare.

 - Prepare your own meals – Delicious meals for lunch or dinner can be easily prepared by including meat or fish with a salad, for example.
 A vegetarian keto diet is also an option—e.g., vegetables cooked with melted butter, cheese, or a rich sauce.